ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This specification establishes the "ACE Groupcomm Parameters" IANA registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.

 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
+Values in this registry are covered by different registration policies as indicated.
 It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this registry are: